-The QSOSED model fixes the accretion disk parameters to typical AGN values of \thot = 100\,keV, \twarm = 0.2\,keV, \gamwarm = 2.5, \rwarm= 2\rhot, \rout = \rsg which are respectively, the electron temperature for the hot and warm comptonization components and the spectral index of the warm comptonization component.
-The spectral index of the hot comptonization component, $\Gamma_{hot}$, is calculated via equation 6 in \cite{Kubota2018}.
-As described above, the \rwarm and \rhot define the boundary of the hot and warm comptonization regions \citep [for more details see Appendix A of ][]{Kubota2018} and \rsg is the self--gravity radius \citep[see equation 4 of ][]{King2016}.
-The QSOSED model includes reprocessed radiation which is the fraction of the hot comptonization component that illuminates the warm comptonized material and cool outer disk (which has a temperature of a few thousands of kelvin).
+The QSOSED model fixes the accretion disk parameters to typical AGN values of \thot = 100\,keV, \twarm = 0.2\,keV, \gamwarm = 2.5, \rwarm= 2\rhot, \rout = $\rm R_{self\,gravity}$ which define respectively the electron temperatures for the hot and warm Comptonization components, the spectral index of the warm Comptonization component, and the radii of the regions.
+The spectral index of the hot Comptonization component, $\rm \Gamma_{hot}$, is calculated via equation 6 of \cite{Kubota2018}. \reff{The QSOSED model also includes reprocessed radiation, which is the fraction of the hot Comptonization component's emission that heats both the warm Comptonized material and the cool outer disk.}

-The primary variable parameters in the QSOSED model are the suppermassive black hole mass $\textrm M_{BH}$, the rate of accretion ($\log \dot{m}$, which is the Eddington ratio in log space, see equation \ref{eq:edd}), the inclination angle and the dimensionless spin parameter $\textrm a\equiv Jc/GM_{BH}^{2}$ where $J$ is the angular momentum of the BH.
-Figure \ref{fig:QSOSED} illustrates the effect that variation of each parameter has on the shape of the optical, UV and X-ray synthetic spectra while keeping the other parameters constant.
-Overall, the effect of varying these parameters on the geometry of the accretion disk and on its SED are intertwined.
-The top-left panel illustrates how an increase in the BH mass, while $\log \dot{m}$, and other parameters are constant results in a more luminous and cooler accretion disk.
-The top-right panel indicates that an increase in the Eddington ratio results in a more luminous and hotter accretion disk.
-Increasing the spin (bottom-left) can impact the geometry by moving the $\textrm R_{ISCO}$ closer to the SMBH and the shape of the SED by moving the peak towards higher energies (similar to the Eddington ratio) and increase the radiative efficiency.
-The bottom-right panel of Figure illustrates, while all other parameters are kept constant, a face-on observer sees more of the UV bump compared to an edge-on observer.
+The primary variables in the QSOSED model are the supermassive black hole mass $\rm M_{BH}$, the mass accretion rate (which is traced with the Eddington ratio defined in equation \ref{eq:edd}), the inclination angle, and the dimensionless spin parameter $\rm a\equiv J\,c/GM_{BH}^{2}$, where $\rm J$ is the angular momentum of the BH.
+Figure \ref{fig:QSOSED} illustrates the effect that variation of each parameter has on the shape of the visible, UV, and X-ray SEDs.
+Overall, the effects of varying these parameters on the geometry of the accretion disk and on its SED are intertwined.
+For example, increasing BH mass while holding mass accretion rate and other parameters constant results in a more luminous but cooler accretion disk.
+Increasing the Eddington ratio results in a more luminous and hotter accretion disk.
+Increasing the spin moves the $\rm R_{ISCO}$ closer to the SMBH and the peak towards higher energies and increases the radiative efficiency. \maz{As spin increases toward maximally rotating its impact on the SED shape becomes more noticeable, but lower spins have no significant impact on the peak and shape of the accretion disk SED.} In all cases, a face-on observer sees more of the UV bump than an edge-on observer.